 Employee Turnover and Hires

-During the FYE2020, 86 of the Group's employees resigned.
-To ensure smooth continuation of operations, the Group has recruited a total of 88 new employees.
-This represents an employee turnover rate of 33.8%.
+During the FYE2021 period, 88 of the Group's employees resigned.
+To ensure smooth continuation of operations, the Group recruited a total of 57 new employees.
+This represents an employee turnover rate of 36.25%.

 Training and Development